r-wilson851/sit323-2025-prac5d/README.md

 ## DETAILED STEPS:
 1. In Google Cloud on web browser follow instructions to sign up
-2. Download Google Cloud  Command Line Interface (follow instructions for your operating system)
+2. Download Google Cloud  Command Line Interface (follow instructions for your operating system)	https://cloud.google.com/sdk/docs/install
 3. Sign in / authenticate via Googe Cloud CLI & set it up with docker
-  a.	`gcloud auth configure-docker australia-southeast1-docker.pkg.dev`
+   - 	`gcloud auth configure-docker australia-southeast1-docker.pkg.dev`
-4. Set the project ID in your CLI via taking the project ID in console.google.com and copying it into the following command
+5. Set the project ID in your CLI via taking the project ID in console.google.com and copying it into the following command
-   a.	`gcloud config set project <projectID>`
+ 	- `gcloud config set project <projectID>`
-5.	enable the artifact registry via:
+6.	enable the artifact registry via:
-  a.	`gcloud services enable artifactregistry.googleapis.com`
+  -	`gcloud services enable artifactregistry.googleapis.com`
-6. Tag the image with your gcp project url
+7. Tag the image with your gcp project url
-  a.	`docker tag  <your-image-name> australia-southeast1-docker.pkg.dev/<rest-of-your-GCP-url>`
+    -	`docker tag  <your-image-name> australia-southeast1-docker.pkg.dev/<rest-of-your-GCP-url>`
-7. Push the image to GCP
+8. Push the image to GCP
-   a.	`docker push <your-image-name> australia-southeast1-docker.pkg.dev/<rest-of-your-GCP-url>`
+   -	`docker push <your-image-name> australia-southeast1-docker.pkg.dev/<rest-of-your-GCP-url>`
-8. Pull & run the image to test if it works
+9. Pull & run the image to test if it works
-  a.	`docker pull <your-image-name> australia-southeast1-docker.pkg.dev/<rest-of-your-GCP-url>`
+  -	`docker pull <your-image-name> australia-southeast1-docker.pkg.dev/<rest-of-your-GCP-url>`
-  b.	`docker run -p 8080:3000 <your-image-name> australia-southeast1-docker.pkg.dev/<rest-of-your-GCP-url>`
+  - `docker run -p 8080:3000 <your-image-name> australia-southeast1-docker.pkg.dev/<rest-of-your-GCP-url>`
-9. View your localhost to your mapped port, e.g. localhost:3030 in your web browser and see if your app works at that url
+10. View your localhost to your mapped port, e.g. localhost:3030 in your web browser and see if your app works at that url